UPDATED JUNE 19, 2023

 LPZ is held once a week, on Saturdays between 12.30pm and 2pm at John Jay College.
 This 90-minute clinic-style practice for intermediate swimmers created a space for swimmers with basic skills to help them improve technique building up to masters-level swimming.
 Our mission is to attract new swimmers who have historically been excluded from pool access, especially people of color and the trans/gender non-confirming/non-binary community.

-The average swimmer in LPZ swims 100 yards in approx. 3-4 minutes and maintains that pace for an entire practice (60-90 minutes).
+Low Pressure Zone covers the entire space between learning to swim and a full speed swim practice.
 If you can swim 100 yards in 2 minutes or less consistently in that time, you are ready for speed swimming practices.
 If you do not yet have basic lifesaving skills (floating, treading water, rhythmic breathing, freestyle, backstroke, etc.), then our adult learn-to-swim program is for you.
-If you feel like you don’t fit into any of these categories, email us; our goal is to meet you where you are.
+If you are between those two thresholds, LPZ is for you!

 Sign up for LPZ like any TNYA practice; you should join the team according to these instructions, and then book the LPZ practice on MINDBODY.
 If the cost of membership or practice is too high for your budget, please do not that keep you from swimming LPZ!
 For financial assistance, apply for a Fortoul Fellowship to have the costs reduced.
 We want you to get all the benefits of LPZ and Fortoul Fellowship programs.